 After running the OXO tongs through a dishwasher for about half a year regularly, the wear they showed wasn’t as much as the other tested tongs.
 Hanging them isn’t difficult at all with its metal ring.
-Its locking mechanism is similar to other tongs, but I haven’t come across any that have as sturdy of a feel as the OXO pair.
+Its locking mechanism is similar to other tongs, but the OXO pair had the sturdiest feel.

-The OXO 2-Piece Good Grips was just brought out in 2015, so I have yet to see a recommendation in any editorial on it.
-But users on Amazon score it 4 ½ stars.
+The OXO 2-Piece Good Grips was brought out in 2015, so there should be more recommendations in various editorials.
+But users on Amazon scored it 4 ½ stars back in 2015.
 The equipment testing executive editor of America’s Test Kitchen, Lisa McManus, recommends the OXO 16” Good Grips highly for grill locking tongs.
 Craig Goldwyn has mentioned that these tongs are his go-to choice.
 (The locking mechanism on his tongs actually broke, but he’s had more time cooking with grills than that of the average guy, and OXO will replace the tongs due to its lifetime satisfaction guarantee.)
 Good Housekeeping and Men’s Health also give them a heap of praise.

 Grilling Tong Competition

-I was disappointed with Cuisinart’s tongs in their CGS-134 Grilling 3-Piece Tool Set (w/ Grill Glove).
+The Cuisinart’s tongs came as a disappointment in their CGS-134 Grilling 3-Piece Tool Set (w/ Grill Glove).
 The steel doesn’t feel as sturdy, and the tong’s heads don’t align when you compress the handles, making it not very easy to get a hold of small objects, and easier for chicken or sausage skin to tear.
 The metal-and-vinyl (low-quality) handles under whelm with their grippiness that’s needed for control.
 Also, you won’t be able to close them locked for storing.

-Yet I’ve warmed up to the locking (intuitive) mechanism and the tong’s grippy and sturdy handles featured in the Weber Style 6707 Stainless Steel 2-Piece Set.
+Yet you’ll probably warm up to the locking (intuitive) mechanism and the tong’s grippy and sturdy handles featured in the Weber Style 6707 Stainless Steel 2-Piece Set.
 The tong’s scalloped heads have angular, sharp edges (sausage skin was punctured with them).
-The heads on the tong are D-shaped, while our #1 OXO tong pick is a little less awkward due to its heads’ symmetrical design.
-I can say that the 6707’s spring within it isn’t very strong- when pressure was released on the tool it responded slowly.
+The heads on the tong are D-shaped, while the #1 OXO tong pick is a little less awkward due to its heads’ symmetrical design.
+The 6707’s spring within it isn’t very strong- when pressure was released on the tool it responded slowly.

 The Cave Tools BBQ Set features tongs with a metal, small ring so they stay closed when storing it away, but it doesn’t have a locking mechanism.
-Yes, I do like the tong’s large heads; they’re more like a slotted fork and spoon, which didn’t make it any easier picking up smaller food items.
+The tong’s large heads have been admired; they’re more like a slotted fork and spoon, which didn’t make it any easier picking up smaller food items.
 On top of that, there’s no grip on the stainless-steel handles.

 The OXO Stainless Steel 18-inch BBQ Tongs set also doesn’t have a mechanism for locking and are too lengthy.